-My arm was a bit itchy and my throat was sore.
+Day 1: My arm was a bit itchy and my throat was sore.
 I sounded like a family of frogs had moved into my larynx.

-I had to work.
+Day 3 I had to go to work.
 That’s always fun when you don’t feel well.
 My throat and ears were still sore but not as much.
 My arm was so sore I couldn’t sleep on my side the night before, which is great when you work at an airport and have to handle luggage.
 Good times.
 I took two hot baths with Epson salt.
 Thankfully I was able to leave work early.

 Have you ever had a bad reaction to a vaccination?